pythonph/pycon-organizer-manual/stagehand.md

 # Stagehand

+# Responsibilities

+The Stagehand committee are responsible for:

-- Responsible for extra equipments such as projector, microphone, tables, laptop, etc.
+- extra equipments such as projector, microphone, tables, laptop, etc.
-- Should be on standby in case something goes wrong on-stage.
+- fixing things in case something goes wrong on-stage.
-- Should see to the needs of the audience.
+- catering to the needs of the audience.
-- Responsible for ensuring that our [Code of Conduct](http://pycon.python.ph/coc.html) is enforced throughout the conference.
+- ensuring that our [Code of Conduct](http://pycon.python.ph/coc.html) is enforced throughout the conference.
-- Responsible for timing talks
+- timing talks.

 ## Preparation for PyCon
 - The committee should eyeball the venue at least two months before the PyCon starts.
 This will give them a sense of what is needed.